-The extraordinary creations of Theo Jansen (1948) come to Chile for the first time in an exhibition to be presented in the National Center of Contemporary Art Cerrillos (CNACC), as well as an extensive educational program.
-Jansen will be present at the opening of the exhibition and will give a talk in Santiago, at the Gabriela Mistral Cultural Center – GAM, on April 12th.
-This talk will also be live streamed.
+The extraordinary creations of Theo Jansen come to Chile for the first time in an exhibition in the National Center of Contemporary Art Cerrillos (CNACC) April 14 - July 1 2018, as well as an extensive educational program until December 2018.

 The Theo Jansen in Chile project is organized by Fundación Mar Adentro, the CECREA Program and the National Center of Contemporary Art Cerrillos of the Ministry of Culture, Arts and Heritage of Chile.

 Educational program Program design: Fundación Mar Adentro and CECREA